StuntStorm/github-slideshow/_posts/0000-01-02-StuntStorm.md

 ---
-layout: slide
+layout: slides
-title: "Welcome to our second slide!"
+title: "Welcome to our third slide!"
 ---
-Your text
-Use the left arrow to go back!
+This is where everything starts
+Feel free to check out StuntStorm Production
+It now open!